Bootstrap core Habitat packages

 Enable native package support

-Some new LTS-supported packages include native
+Some new LTS-supported packages include native packages.

 To host LTS packages, you must configure your Habitat Builder deployment to allow native package support.

-as an allowed native package origin.
+Enable the nativepackages feature and specify core as an allowed native package origin.

-Edit your On-Prem Builder’s /hab/user/builder-api/config/user.toml
+Edit your On-Prem Builder’s /hab/user/builder-api/config/user.toml file so the [api] section looks like this:

 [api]